JanneMattila/325-apim-sb-demo/README.md

 ```

 Add required named values for APIM by setting `apimSender` for `accessKeyName` and access key of that into `accessKey`.
-Create new API to APIM and place following policy to it (from [API Policy snippets](https://github.com/Azure/api-management-policy-snippets/blob/master/examples/Generate%20Azure%20Relay%20Token.policy.xml)):
+Create new API and `backend` to APIM and place following policy to it (from [API Policy snippets](https://github.com/Azure/api-management-policy-snippets/blob/master/examples/Generate%20Azure%20Relay%20Token.policy.xml)):

 ```xml
 <policies>